yukselh20/ticketAppLab6/README.md

   - `remove_key <key>`: Removes a Ticket based on its key.
   - `clear`: Clears the entire collection.
   - `save`: Saves the current collection back to the JSON file.
-  - `execute_script <file_name>`: Reads and executes commands from a script file (commands in the same format as interactive input).
+  - `execute_script <file_name>`: Reads and executes common.commands from a script file (common.commands in the same format as interactive input).
   - `exit`: Exits the application without saving.

 - **Input Validation and Robust Error Handling:**
   - User inputs are rigorously validated using form classes and static factory methods.
 For instance, only valid Ticket types (e.g., VIP, USUAL, BUDGETARY, CHEAP) are accepted.
-  - Custom exceptions provide clear error messages when inputs do not meet requirements.
+  - Custom common.exceptions provide clear error messages when inputs do not meet requirements.

 - **JSON Serialization:**
   - The application uses Gson for JSON serialization/deserialization.